mrxvaau/Retro-Runner-2D/README.md

-# Arcade Super Mario-Type Game
+# Retro Runner 2D

-Welcome to the **Arcade Super Mario-Type Game**, a fun and engaging 2D arcade game built using Java!
+Welcome to the **Retro Runner 2D**, a fun and engaging 2D arcade game built using Java!
 This project is designed to replicate the classic Super Mario experience with custom features and levels.
 It’s a tile-based game where players can explore, jump, and collect items to achieve the highest score.
 The project is completely open-source and can be used, modified, and shared freely without any restrictions.

 ---